 Among her many outside activities, Martin is heavily involved in her church and served as the chair of their strategic planning committee.
-She currently serves as the treasurer and chair of the finance committee of the non-profit Building Hope in the City.
+She currently serves as the secretary and finance committee member of the non-profit Building Hope in the City, having previously served as treasurer and chair of the finance committee.
 Martin also presides over the Florence Crittenton Services Fund of the Cleveland Foundation.
 In the past, she has been a board member of The Cleveland Pops Orchestra, past president of the Cleveland East chapter of the Institute of Management Accountants, and treasurer and board member of the area chapter of the League of Women Voters during which she was on the Northeast Ohio Area-wide Coordinating Agency (NOACA) Air Quality Public Advisory Task Force.

 Recent Courses and SyllabiCourse evaluation ratings (login required)

 AAA Ohio Regional Meeting,